 How specific can I be when I sit down with a NDIS planner?

 Very important!
 Before meeting your planner have a think about what it is you want to achieve.
 Think about what works well with the supports you currently receive and what supports do not.

 Your planner will talk with you about everything from your strengths, abilities and opportunities for development to your support needs for daily living and participation in the community.
 The key here is to make sure you get those ‘reasonable and necessary’ supports you need to ensure you are able to work towards your goals.

 Can I use more than one provider?
 And can I change providers?

 The great thing about NDIS is that you can shop around and choose different providers for the different types of supports allocated in a plan.

 There is no obligation to stick with one service provider, you can have multiple.

 For a list of registered NDIS providers visit https://www.ndis.gov.au/

 How long does a planning session usually go for?

-When meeting with a either an NDIS planner or Local Area Coordinator or both, this process does vary depending on the subject matter needing to be covered.
+When meeting with either an NDIS planner or Local Area Coordinator or both, this process does vary depending on the subject matter that needs to be covered.